jaysikkeland/papisamples/README.md

 We recommended going through the sample snippets above in the order of step1, step2, etc.  While you can jump ahead to whichever code snippet you want, it may be easier to follow in the intended order.<br>

-After you download the snippets or clone this repository, open the files, review all the comments, and edit the lines between -- REPLACE BEGING -- and -- REPLACE END --
+After you download the snippets or clone this repository, open the files, review all the comments, and edit the lines between -- REPLACE BEGIN -- and -- REPLACE END --

 These code snippets are not intended to:
 - Teach you everything about PAPI.
 These are very simple code snippets intended to get you up and running quickly, ready to explore more.
-See further PAPI code samples here
+See further PAPI code samples here:  https://github.com/akamai/api-kickstart
 - Other Open APIs besides PAPI.
 While PAPI is central to most Akamai onboarding and configuration automation, other Open APIs are often also used.
 These include Purge, CPS, SPS, FastDNS, Reporting, Billing, Diagnostics and various Cloudlets.

 PAPI Intro Video<br>